 Outcomes: This standard has been met.
 Many of these bodies were contacted or met with to provide input on the drafting of the replacement Local Development Plan Preferred Strategy.
-Advice also influenced the drafting of the site assessments for the Candidate Sites Register.
+A more limited engagement was undertaken for the Deposit Local Development Plan to help refine the policy approach.
+Advice also influenced the drafting of the site assessments for the Candidate Sites Register and the assessment of new or amended sites.